idev4u/headlesscms_walterroehrl/README.md

 File-System:
 - services: includes all services which are provided and can be embedded
-- routes: definition of urls and the content which gets displayed by the views
+- routes: definition of urls and the content which gets delivered to the views
 - views: definition of how the content from the routes are displayed in the UI